ralfw/servicehost/doc/reference.md

 ## Static Content
 Service Host does not just provide access to hosted service logic but also to static content like HTML pages or images.

 Static content just needs to be stored in a directory called `content` in the Service Host folder.
-When a service is accessed via `http://localhost:1234/add` then static content can be reached like so: `http://localhost:1234/content/helloworld.html`.
+It can be reached like so: `http://localhost:1234/content/helloworld.html`.

 Check out the demo client: